Clifton Concave Spokeshave Review By: I.Ball

 safety notices / cautions and similar notices as the manufacturer's instructions

-may contain important information on your safety and the good health of your tool,
+may contain important information on safety, personal safety and the good health of your tool,

 something to which this review's scope does not guarantee to extend to.

-(ii) This review may give warning(s) / advisory notes / cautions / guidelines given in good faith however any such information should not be solely relied upon and seen as the exhaustive list of warnings / advisory notes / cautions / guidelines.
-Always refer to disclaimer note (i) as the definitive source for information on your safety and the good health of your tool.
+(ii) This review may give warning(s) / advisory notes / cautions / guidelines given in good faith however any such information should not be solely relied upon and should not be seen as the exhaustive list of warnings / advisory notes / cautions / guidelines.
+Refer to disclaimer note (i) for information on safety, as well as the good health of your tool.
+In addition refer to good safety practices for the safety of you and others.
+Refer to good practices for the good health of your tool and property.